-- When the decision to recruit is made, the recruiting manager must: - complete an Authorisation to Recruit Form; ensure that the Headteacher authorises the recruitment activity; - ensure that confirmation has been received from Payroll that the previous job holder has been processed as a leaver and note/attach this to the form; - the Headteacher passes the Authorisation to Recruit Form to HR, who will arrange for the Director of Finance to authorise the vacancy.
-HR will then liaise with the Headteacher's PA to make arrangements to place the advert; and - and (at the same time) e-mail to HR electronic copies of the draft advert (Section 4.2) and the job description/person specification (Section 4.3) from the recruiting manager/Headteacher. - This form should be completed promptly, to ensure the recruitment process can start promptly.
+- 4.1.1 When the decision to recruit is made, the recruiting manager must: - complete an Authorisation to Recruit Form; ensure that both the relevant Head or Foundation Bursar (Professional Services) authorise the recruitment; - ensure that confirmation has been received from Payroll that the previous job holder has been processed as a leaver and note/attach this to the form; - pass the Authorisation to Recruit Form to HR, who will arrange for the Director of Finance to authorise the vacancy, and HR will then make arrangements to place the advert; and - and (at the same time) e-mail to HR electronic copies of the draft advert (Section 4.2) and the job description/person specification (Section 4.3) from the recruiting manager.

+4.1.2 This form should be completed promptly, to ensure the recruitment process can start promptly.
 Adverts cannot be placed until this form has been completed in full and returned to hr@warwickschools.co.uk.